chapinhall/FSSDC/data-quality-toolkit/README.md

 In the main Toolkit.Rmd master script, you can specify the location of your data file, create new variables for analysis, add new labels for your variables, and there is an option  to subset your data.

 ## Running the report
 In the Toolkit.Rmd RMarkdown file, click on the "Knit" button at the top of the RStudio screen.
-This will run the entire script and an HTML document Toolkit.html will appear when it is finished.
+This will run the entire script and, if there are no errors, produce an HTML document Toolkit.html when it is finished.

 The Toolkit.Rmd master script sets up the data file for analysis and calls other scripts saved in the subfolders to conduct analysis for specific elements of data quality.
 Setting up and running Toolkit.Rmd allows for running the entire set of data quality analyses.